shuhei/shuhei.github.com/source/_posts/2020-11-30-4-years-at-zalando.markdown

 ## Career

 I saw good examples of career paths.
 Before joining Zalando, I imagined only two paths for software engineers.
 Staying as a senior engineer (or a lead engineer) or becoming a manager.
 It was great to see another path, being a senior individual contributor who takes technical leadership.
 At Zalando, it's called Principal Engineer.
-In addition to technically lead projects, they shape the tech landscape of the company beyond the scope of a team.
+In addition to technically leading projects, they shape the tech landscape of the company beyond the scope of a team.

-I was fortunate enough to be promoted to Principal Engineer this year.
+I was fortunate enough to be promoted to a principal engineer this year.
 A new role gave me new tasks and a new point of view.
 It's one of my regrets to leave this role prematurely.

 ## Fun